Aitia-IIOT/ah5-docs-java-spring/docs/help/service-security.md

-  "iat": 1758144278,                -> issued at (unix epoch) "nbf": 1758144218,                -> not valid before (unix epoch) "exp": 1758144338,                -> expiration time (unix epoch) "psn": "TeperatureProvider",      -> provider system name "csn": "TemperatureConsumer",     -> consumer system name "ccn": "LOCAL",                   -> consumer cloud name "tat": "SERVICE_DEF",             -> target type "tan": "kelvinInfo",              -> target name (service definition) "sco": "query-temperature"        -> scope (not defined if token scope covers all the service operation) }
+  "iat": 1758144278,                -> issued at (unix epoch) "nbf": 1758144218,                -> not valid before (unix epoch) "exp": 1758144338,                -> expiration time (unix epoch) "psn": "TemperatureProvider",     -> provider system name "csn": "TemperatureConsumer",     -> consumer system name "ccn": "LOCAL",                   -> consumer cloud name "tat": "SERVICE_DEF",             -> target type "tan": "kelvinInfo",              -> target name (service definition) "sco": "query-temperature"        -> scope (not defined if token scope covers all the service operations) }
 ```

 #### RSA_SHA512_JSON_WEB_TOKEN_AUTH

-This token is exactly the same as `RSA_SHA256_JSON_WEB_TOKEN_AUTH`, except the signing algorithm which is **RSA-SHA512** (id: `RS512`), therfore signature verification is slightly slower, but the token itself is stronger.
+This token is exactly the same as `RSA_SHA256_JSON_WEB_TOKEN_AUTH`, except the signing algorithm which is **RSA-SHA512** (id: `RS512`), therefore signature verification is slightly slower, but the token itself is stronger.

 #### TRANSLATION_BRIDGE_TOKEN_AUTH

-This token type is NOT applicable by reuglar service providers.
-This token type is issued by the TranslationManager Support System, when a translation bridge is created between a consumer and a proivder.
+This token type is NOT applicable during regular service registrations.
+This token type is issued by the TranslationManager Support System, when a translation bridge is created between a consumer and a provider.
 Consumer SHALL include this token in its [service operation](./definitions.md#service-operation) request when the service consumption happens with translation.